 Dobbe illustrates the intersection between art and science in Fibonacci Chimes.
 Once activated, the footstones translate the Fibonacci sequence into patterns of light and sound.
 Dobbe discretely embeds the footstones in the floor.
 As a result, Fibonacci Chimes interacts with both willing and unexpected participants.

 Dobbe is an installation artist and composer focusing on interactive media that changes and responds to the viewer.
 Each of his artworks attempt to elicit discovery with the hopes of cognitive, emotional, and physical engagement.
 He is a co-founder and faculty member of the Digital Arts program at Rochester Community College in Rochester, Minnesota.
 Dobbe has numerous public installations throughout the United States.

 Fibonacci Chimes is installed in several different locations throughout the Wisconsin Institutes for Discovery.
 Three water, light, and sound sculptures in the North Garden area (interior), one light and sound installation on the walkway along North Orchard Street (exterior), and one water and sound sculpture on the walkway along West Johnson Street (exterior).
-A map can be found on the artist’s webpage for the artwork.
 Look for the etched fibonacci footstones to activate the artwork.